translate/virtaal/docs/using_virtaal.rst

 Virtaal will save you some time by trying to complete some long words for you.
 Users of OpenOffice.org will already love this feature.
-You will see the auto-completion suggesting a possible word, and the suggestion can be accepted by pressing <Tab>.
+You will see the auto-completion suggesting a possible word, and the suggestion can be accepted by pressing :kbd:`Tab`.
 If the suggestion is not what you want, you can simply continue typing the word you had in mind.
-If you accepted a suggestion that you don't want, you can simply undo normally with Ctrl+Z.
+If you accepted a suggestion that you don't want, you can simply undo normally with :kbd:`Ctrl+Z`.

 .. _using_virtaal#auto-correction: